N.B: I am posting by revising something I wrote for school purposes. So it doesn't look like a blog article.

 TABLE II.
 COMPARATIVE RESULTS

 We also checked if ping can predict the download time.
 As we know ping gives the total round trip time for 32 bytes of data.
-Therefore the one-way download time would be half of it.
 Using the mean ping time for random samples in table one, we can calculate the estimated download time by multiplying the one byte ping time with the file size.
 The result is shown in Table 3.

 TABLE III.
 PING TIME